SENSEiXENUS/senseixenus.github.io/posts/Notes/rev.md

 - Each segment register is 16-bits and contains the pointer to the start of the memory-specific segment.
 The CS register contains the pointer to the code segment in memory.
 The code segment is where the instruction codes are stored in memory.
 - The processor retrieves instruction codes from memory based on the CS register value and an offset value contained in the instruction pointer (EIP) register.
 Keep in mind no program can explicitly load or change the CS register.
 The processor assigns its values as the program is assigned a memory space.
+- The DS, ES, FS and GS segment registers are all used to point to data segments.
+Each of the four separate data segments help the program separate data elements to ensure that they do no overlap.
+The program loads the data segment registers with the appropriate pointer value for the segments and then reference individual memory locations using an offset value.
+- The stack segment register (SS) is used to point to the stack segment.
+The stack contains data values passed to functions and procedures within the program.
 -